MonashBioinformaticsPlatform/bio-ansible/README.md

 By default software will be installed to /software.
 So, if you want this to be on a separate mount, set that up before running ansible.

-On your target host(s), you must create a user sw-installer in the sudo group.

-    server:~$ sudo adduser --ingroup sudo sw-installer

 So far this has only been developed on Ubuntu 14.04

 Example to run